mmiddleton/mmiddleton-fish546/Readme.md

 - Obtain data

 **Week 2:**
-- Download `BLAST` (this was not fully completed until Week 3 due to various problems...)
+- Download `BLAST` (this was not fully completed until Week 3 due to various problems with the Windows machine)
 - Gain a basic understanding of GitHub/GitHub Desktop and Jupyter Notebook
 - Start thinking about first steps in my project

 **Week 3:**
+- Download `BLAST` on my Mac desktop (will be downloading any future software to this location due to problems with Windows machine)
-- Complete download of `BLAST` so that it will successfully run (accomplished by downloading `Visual C++ Redistributable Packages for Visual Studio 2013` from the Microsoft website)
+- Complete download of `BLAST` on my Windows machine so that it will successfully run (accomplished by downloading `Visual C++ Redistributable Packages for Visual Studio 2013` from the Microsoft website)
 - Download `FASTQC`, gain a basic understanding of how to use it, run an analysis of my data, and gain a basic understanding of the output

 **Week 4:**